OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

     In each of the above instances, you will know what personal information we collect through our sites and services because you voluntarily and directly provide it.

-2. How We Use Personal Information :
+2. How We Use Personal Information:

     We may use information collected from you in one or more of the following ways: